Joerg-Schultz/Introduction_to_Programming/README.md

 #### 3. Control statements
 9. [if Statements (and Booleans)](./ControlStatements/ifstatements.md): Where you will learn how to test for conditions and then conditionally execute code.
 10. [while](./ControlStatements/while.md): Where you will find a first way to run the same code multiple time.
-11. [for and ranges](./blob/ControlStatements/for.md): Where you will execute a code block for a given number of times.
+11. [for and ranges](./ControlStatements/for.md): Where you will execute a code block for a given number of times.
 12. [Android: Add real functionality to button](./DiceApp/addfunctionstobutton.md): Where you will add some real functionality to your button.

+[Bonus Section](./ProgrammingTools/debugging.md): As you start using control statements, it might be useful to check when your programming actually is doing wht.
+A debugger will help you here!

 #### 4. Collections
 13. [Lists](./Collections/lists.md): Where you will work with a container that can hold multiple things